Louisville Passive House

 NEWS

-- Louisville Passive House will be featured in the CGBG (Colorado Green Building Guild) Home Tours on September 14, 2004
+- Louisville Passive House was featured in the CGBG (Colorado Green Building Guild) Home Tours last September 14, 2004

 - Baseline Design presented at the Louisville Passive House at the 2023 Passive House Network Conference.